emintz/ArduinoLib/RTOSAid/README.md

 * Frees the CPU to do other work
 * Substantially reduces the time needed to respond to an event
-* All but eliminates the possibility of missing events
+* Minimizes the possibility of missing events

 To use them,